 - Unforgettable stories that may very well make you a believer that there is more to this world than meets the eye

-Come and see the lesser-known underside of downtown Portland and learn about the ghosts of the past who make this city their home.
+Join Portland Ghosts and see the dark side of downtown Portland and learn about the ghosts of the past who call this city their home.
 Book today.

 Why is Portland so haunted?

-Portland began its life during the mid-1800’s as a vital port on the Willamette River, with ships coming in from the Pacific to load up with valuable commodities from the region.
-Very often, these ships didn’t have the full crews needed to sail the seas to far-away destinations.
-Sailors regularly jumped ship as soon as they came into port, looking for better opportunities or just to get away from the harsh life at sea that generally lasted for three months at a time.
-Some of them died during their voyages and never made it to their home port again, leaving the captain with an undermanned ship.
+Portland began its life during the mid-1800s as a vital port on the Willamette River, with ships coming in from the Pacific to load up with valuable commodities from the region.
+These ships often didn’t have the full crews needed to sail the seas to far-away destinations.
+Sailors regularly jumped ship as soon as they came into port, looking for better opportunities or to get away from the harsh life at sea that generally lasted for months at a time.
+Some of them died during their voyages and never made it to their homeport again, leaving the captain with an understaffed ship.

 This is where the cruel practice of Shanghaiing came in.
-Men would be drugged, kidnapped and sold to captains in need of a crew.
-Women were also victims to human trafficking during these times, often being forced into illicit work at the hands of cruel captors.
-Portland became known as the “Shanghai capital” of the world in the 1890’s and wise town folk knew to keep their distance from this unsavory part of town.
-Many unfortunate people died from the cruel atrocities committed against them and their spirits are believed to still haunt the last place they were before they died or even the place they longed to return to if their demise occurred somewhere else.
+Men would be drugged, kidnapped, and sold to captains in need of a crew.
+Women were also victims of human trafficking during these times, often forced into illicit work at their cruel captors’ hands.
+Portland became known as the “Shanghai capital” of the world in the 1890s, and wise town folk knew to keep their distance from this unsavory part of town.
+Many unfortunate people died from the cruel atrocities committed against them here.
+Their spirits still haunt the last places they saw before they died.
+Sometimes the ghosts return to their long lost home town if their lives were lost at sea.

-But the supernatural elements present in Portland encompass more than just the characters and events involved with the founding of the city.
-Native Americans lived here first and were struck with terrible afflictions brought in from the earliest settlers.
-Ambitious entrepreneurs also left their mark on the city throughout the 19th and 20th centuries and their stories will add to what you see and hear on the tour.
+But the supernatural elements present in Portland encompass more than just the characters and events involved with the city’s founding.
+Native Americans lived here first and were struck with terrible diseases brought in by the earliest settlers.
+Ambitious entrepreneurs also left their mark on the city throughout the 19th and 20th centuries, and their stories will add to what you see and hear on the tour.